 By entering any subsequent prize, winners agree to allow Burg Simpson the right to publish the entrant’s name, photograph images, all personal and other information (including general locations) for the purpose of Burg Simpson and the competition’s publicity, promotion, and news (including use in broadcast media, printed publications, editorial and PR activities, and online).

-- Winning recipients will be invited to attend a special reception for themselves, their families, and a teacher of their choice, where their award will be presented and their accomplishment will be recognized.
+- Winning essayists will be invited to attend a special reception for themselves, their families, and their teachers where their awards will be presented and their accomplishments will be recognized.

-- Winners will also be invited to appear on center court during the half-time interval of the state boys’ basketball tournament final on Saturday, March 14, 2015.
+- Winners will also appear at center court during half-time of the Colorado State Boys Basketball Championship Game on March 14, 2015.

 Write an original essay of 1,500 words or less that describes: (1) how the civil jury system in the United States is being threatened; (2) how the civil jury system protects your rights as a citizen; and (3) the importance of preserving the civil jury system for future generations.